awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-med.md

 + **`Hex`**: A function that encodes its input into a hexadecimal representation\.
 + **`HexHash`**: A function that first creates a SHA\-256 hash of its input and then uses the `Hex` function to encode the hash\.

 After you have constructed the string to sign, sign it using the key that you derived for Signature Version 4, as follows\.
-For details, see [Examples of How to Derive a Signing Key for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-v4-examples.html) in the *Amazon Web Services General Reference*\.
+For details, see [Examples of How to Derive a Signing Key for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-v4-examples.html) in the *AWS General Reference*\.

 ```
 String signature = HMACSHA256(derivedSigningKey, stringToSign);